hrawp/datafun-05-sql/README.md

 # datafun-05-sql
 SQL work with Python
-## How to Install and Run the Project
+## How to Install and Setup Projects

 Create a new repo in Git Hub.
 Make sure to include README when creating the new repo.